 Module 4 LRT Track Forms

-The fourth module commences with various LRT track forms such as ballasted tracks, direct fix tracks, embedded track, etc. The module describes structure details, functioning of those track forms in detail and how to determine the suitability of each track for different conditions like the amount of deflection, track modulus, sleeper spacing, etc.
+commences with various LRT track forms such as ballasted tracks, direct fix tracks, embedded track, etc. The module describes structure details, functioning of those track forms in detail and how to determine the suitability of each track for different conditions like the amount of deflection, track modulus, sleeper spacing, etc.

 The module also covers various types of sleepers of ballasted tracks and how to calculate sleeper load.